turacan/abs_kpt_detection/README.md

 ]
 ```

-These joints are used to construct the connected pose represntation.
-The underlying joint connectons foming the "bones" is defined by:
+These joints are used to construct the connected pose representation.
+The underlying joint connectons forming the "bones" is defined by:
 ```
 KINTREE_TABLE = np.array([
     [0, 1],     # Pelvis -> R_Hip               # 0